Contemporary SurgeryMALPRACTICE MINUTE

 Case excerpted from Medical Malpractice Verdicts, Settlements and Experts, with permission of the editor, Lewis Laska, Nashville, TN (www.verdictslaska.com).

-VERDICT: The court found the defendant surgeons not liable.
+VERDICT: The court found the surgeon not liable.